hackclub/hackclub/workshops/login_auth/README.md

 So let's begin 💨

 ## Creating a Firebase project 💻
 First, you will need to [sign in to Firebase](https://firebase.google.com/) using a Google account.
-If you don't have you can [create one here](https://accounts.google.com/signup).
+If you don't have one, you can [create one here](https://accounts.google.com/signup).

-After signing in you will see a page similar to this:
+After signing in, you will see a page similar to this:

 ![Firebase landing](https://cloud-mketa8pxq.vercel.app/1.png)

-In the image above you'll see the `Go to console` button at the top right corner, click on that and you will be redirected to the console section.
+In the image above, you'll see the `Go to console` button at the top right corner.
+Click on that, and you will be redirected to the console section.

 ![Project page](https://cloud-kfr44a6da.vercel.app/2.png)

-In the console section, you'll see all your Firebase projects and a `Add Project` button, click on it to create a project.
+In the console section, you'll see all your Firebase projects and the `Add Project` button.
+Click on it to create a project.

 ![Create project](https://cloud-nfiwmg8kh.vercel.app/3.png)

 Here you have to give a name to your Firebase project such as `Login-auth`.

-After giving a wonderful name to your project just click on continue to proceed further.
+After giving a name to your project, click on continue to proceed further.

 ![Analytics page](https://cloud-pva80oxrl.vercel.app/4.png)

-So here is an optional step where you can use Google Analytics for your project, but in this workshop you can disable it.
+Here is an optional step where you can use Google Analytics for your project, but in this workshop, you won't need it.

 ![Project created](https://cloud-3swaas1pn.vercel.app/5.png)